A Sonic Portrait

 I recommend reading the descriptions beneath each track before listening to them.

-The works span large-scale visions (Bloom, The Sound of Space Between Us), music born from embodied practice and performance (All Mass Is Interaction), collaborative authorship (Side A of my first co-composed album), and self-directed explorations in electronics (Ascending Pendulum).
+The works span large-scale visions (Bloom, The Sound of Space Between Us), music born from embodied practice and performance in both flute and dance (all mass is interaction, our breaths in partnered sleep), collaborative authorship (Side A of my first co-composed album), and self-directed explorations in electronics (Ascending Pendulum).
 Together, they form a composite self-portrait, revealing not just what I make, but how and why I make it.
+This reflects the full scope of my practice—not as a collection of disconnected skills or side pursuits, but as an intentional, rigorously trained, and deeply integrated artistic life.

 My time as a Composition Fellow at Tanglewood changed my life, marking a profound turning point: I realized I needed to write what I wanted to hear, rather than contorting my work to meet external expectations.
 I submitted a portfolio that reflected the full range of my practice, and for the first time felt deeply celebrated for being myself.
 Bloom, commissioned by Tanglewood, emerged directly from this epiphany and remains the piece that feels most fully “me.”
 I see it as a blossoming of myself as much as the flowers I wrote about.